Prajwala-04/JOB-APPLICATION-BOT-VIA-LINKEDIN/README.md

 Your resume and job preferences are used only for filling job applications.

-## 🚀 Future Plans

-* Support for cover letters.
-* UI for manual review before submission.
-* Multiple resume selection per role type.
-* Better handling of complex/obscure form elements.
-* Improved error handling and user communication.

----

-## 🎓 Academic Info

-This project was developed as part of the **Software Requirements Engineering** course in **Ain Shams University**.

-## 📄 License

-This project is licensed under the **MIT License**, meaning you are free to use, modify, and distribute it with attribution.
-Read the full terms [here](https://github.com/linzi-v7/LinkedIn-EasyApply-Automator/blob/main/LICENSE).

-## Contact

-Have feedback or want to collaborate?
-Feel free to connect:

 * **GitHub** – [linzi-v7](https://github.com/linzi-v7)
 * **LinkedIn** – [Faris Osama](https://www.linkedin.com/in/faris-osama-7a3496303/)